Environmental, Social and Governance Policy

 - whether the proposal fairly compensates management for past and future performance;

 - Environmental, Social and Governance factors, and

-The Proxy Voting Policy requires that the Firm identify and address conflicts of interest between its related persons and its clients.
+The Proxy Voting Policy requires the Firm identify and address conflicts of interest between its related persons and clients.
 If a material conflict of interest exists, the Firm will determine whether voting in accordance with the guidelines set forth in the Proxy Voting Policy is in the best interests of the client or whether taking some other action may be more appropriate.

 We recognise that quantifying exposures to various ESG factors is an increasingly important part of reporting.
 Each strategy receives ESG investment risk reports on their funds.